bccodes/pycorescan/README.md

 Next steps:
 - Testing the usb3 cameras
 - test the Seeed GPIO
-- start writing the control script
+- write the control script to poll usb and busy/error state if not ready